infracost/docs/docs/usage_based_resources.md

 ### Supported parameters

-This [infracost-usage-example.yml](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) contains the list of all of the available parameters and their descriptions.
+The [infracost-usage-example.yml](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) file contains the list of all of the available parameters and their descriptions.
+You can copy/paste resources you use from that file to create your own usage-file.

-We'd love to hear feedback about this feature either via email [hello@infracost.io](mailto:hello@infracost.io) or our [community Slack channel](https://www.infracost.io/community-chat).